 - The smaller stomach fills up faster and takes longer to digest what is eaten, and therefore the patient feels “full” for a longer time.

 The duodenal switch is the common name for biliopancreatic diversion with duodenal switch (BPD-DS).
 It is a more complex surgery that begins with gastric sleeve surgery but also involves re-routing the intestines.

-The stomach is made smaller using the same technique as gastric sleeve surgery and then the small intestines are divided at the location within the small intestine responsible for dispensing the digestive enzymes (duodenum).
-Both sections of the small intestine are strategically re-attached to minimize the number of calories that can be absorbed and maximize the gastric juice’s digestive ability.
+Firstly, the stomach undergoes a procedure similar to gastric sleeve surgery.
+Then, the surgeon makes the stomach smaller using the same technique as gastric sleeve surgery and then divides the small intestines at the location within the small intestine responsible for dispensing the digestive enzymes (duodenum).
+Additionally, they strategically re-attach both sections of the small intestine to minimize the number of calories that can be absorbed and improve the digestive ability of gastric juice.

 How Does Duodenal Switch Compare to Gastric Sleeve?

 Pros and Cons of Duodenal Switch vs. Gastric Sleeve Chart